 Once your article has been published and indexed, you’ll receive an email asking you to confirm your recent publication(s).
 Click the link in the email to log in and start your deposit.
 You can also go directly to https://oapolicy.universityofcalifornia.edu, choose your campus, and enter your campus login details to get started.

 Example email notification of new items available for deposit.

 Step 2.
-Click "Claim publications" on the welcome screen
+Click "Claim your publications" or "Claim now" on the home page

 Once logged in, you'll be prompted with a carousel or list of several actions you can take in the Publication Management System.
-To get started with a deposit, click the "Claim publications" box.
+To get started with , click the "Claim now" icon.
 This will bring you to your "Pending list" of items to be claimed (verified).

-Example article in the pending list being verified and claimed by a user.
+Example publication in the pending list being verified and claimed by a user.